What is Radon Gas?

 How is Radon Measured?

-Is Radon Dangerous?
+Is Radon Gas Dangerous?

-Uranium is constantly being decayed, which results in the creation of Radon gas, so yes, your home is constantly being affected by Radon gas.
-Not all homes will be in danger, but the EPA states that 1 out of 15 homes in the US have radon levels above the recommended action level of 4 pCi/L. In Pittsburgh, PA, the danger is even higher with 4 out of 10 homes being at or above the Radon recommended action level.
+The only way to know if your home is impacted by Radon is to have a Radon test done.
+Uranium is constantly being decayed, which results in the creation of Radon gas, so your home is constantly being affected by Radon.
+Not all homes will be in danger, but the EPA states that 1 out of 15 homes in the US have Radon levels above the recommended action level of 4 pCi/L. In Pittsburgh, PA, the danger is even higher with 4 out of 10 homes being at or above the Radon recommended action level.

 What Can You Do To Stay Safe From Radon?

 Contact a local Radon professional, like Home Radon Pros in order to set up Radon testing in your home.
 If you would prefer to do the testing on your own, you can purchase a monitor from amazon, or buy a home test kit from a local department store.
 These methods are not as effective as a professional's device